Inbibo/adonisfx_docs/docs/maya/skin_merge.md

 # AdnSkinMerge

-AdnSkinMerge is a Maya deformer to merge animation geometries with the results provided by AdnSkin.
-This deformer allows for the merging of several animation and simulation meshes into a single final mesh.
+AdnSkinMerge is a Maya deformer to blend animation and simulation together.
+It allows for the merging of several animation and simulation meshes into a single final mesh.

 The influence simulation or animation meshes will have on the final mesh can be freely painted and modified by painting a blend weights map.